apache/spark/docker-context-files/README.md

  under the License.
  -->

-This folder is par of the Docker context.
+This folder is part of the Docker context.

 Most of other folders in Airflow are not part of the context in order to make the context smaller.